-People require care services due to illnesses, accidents or just the impact of getting older.
-Early-onset Alzheimer’s, strokes, Parkinson’s, cancer and other problems can … and do … happen at all ages.
-Your spouse will either be older and unable to really be a caregiver or younger and find it hard to provide the services most people will require.
+People require care services due to illnesses, accidents, or just the impact of getting older.
+Early-onset Alzheimer's, strokes, Parkinson's, cancer, and other health problems can and do happen at all ages.
+Your spouse will either be older and unable to be a caregiver or younger and find it hard to provide the services most people will require.

 Your adult children will have their own careers, families, and responsibilities.
-The ability to add caregiver to that list is not realistic.
+The ability to add the role of 'caregiver' to that list is not realistic.

-You could pay for long-terms are services out of your savings, if you have enough.
-However even if you have substantial assets, the cost of care will drain those savings and adversely impact the lifestyle and income of your spouse.
+You could pay for long-terms are services out of your savings if you have enough.
+However, even if you have substantial assets, the cost of care will drain those savings and adversely impact your spouse's lifestyle and income.
 Plus, for couples, the other spouse (usually the wife) will have many more years of lifespan and will need resources for their retirement.